 Marijuana comes from a plant called hemp.
 Its scientific name is Cannabis sativa.
 The main, active ingredient in marijuana is THC (short for delta-9-tetrahydrocannabinol).
 This ingredient is found in the leaves and flowering parts of the marijuana plant.
 Hashish is a substance taken from the tops of female marijuana plants.
 It contains the highest amount of THC.

-Marijuana is called many other names, including cannabis, grass, hashish, joint, Mary Jane, pot, reefer, weed.
+Marijuana is called by many other names, including cannabis, grass, hashish, joint, Mary Jane, pot, reefer, weed.

-Some states in the Unites States permit marijuana to be used legally to treat certain medical problems.
+Some states in the United States permit marijuana to be used legally to treat certain medical problems.
+Other states have also legalized its recreational use.

 This article is on the recreational use of marijuana, which may lead to abuse.